jmcameron/attachments/migration/source/migrate-1.5-to-2.5.rst

    will need to be edited manually.
 It is particularly important that the article/parent ID's are the same since these are embedded in the attachment file paths.
-If the article ID's are different, the parent directories for the attachments files will need to be renamed on the Joomla 2.5 side.
+If the article ID's are different, the parent directories for the attachments files will need to be renamed on the Joomla 2.5+ side.

  * The user ID and username of the users that created the Attachments on the Joomla 1.5 system must be the same as those on the Joomla 2.5+ system.
    If there are differences, the migration file will need to be edited manually.

+ * The attachment files must exist for all the attachments.

 Migrating the Attachments Data
 ------------------------------